 In this day and age, so many business owners are turning to the internet for the sale of their goods and services.
 E-commerce business allows lower investment and a wider range of customers globally, it is therefore trending amongst traders.
 Yet, online businesses in Thailand are required to obtain an e-commerce license before they can operate their e-commerce ventures legally.

 E-commerce business is now legally recognised and protected in Thailand under the Electronics Transaction Act.
 This Act facilitates the use of electronic technology, and monitors the operations of businesses providing online services and having electronic transactions.
-The Thai Board of Investment is also currently promoting E-commerce business with several non-tax benefits offered to the promoted companies.
+The Thai Board of Investment is also currently promoting e-commerce business with several non-tax benefits offered to the BOI promoted companies.

 A business in Thailand operating one or more websites for the sale of their goods or services must apply for an e-commerce license.
 An application for the e-commerce license can be submitted once the website is operational, and the required details from the website owner include: